JitenShahani/GlobalExceptionMiddleware-Demo/README.md

 #### 🏭 Constructing ProblemDetails using `ProblemDetailsFactory`

 The recommended approach is to access `ProblemDetailsFactory` via dependency injection.
 This service produces enriched, RFC-compliant payloads and integrates seamlessly with customization logic configured at startup.
 The call to `AddControllers()` is essential.
-It ensures that `ProblemDetailsFactory` is available in `context.RequestServices`, even if you're not using controllers.
+It ensures that `ProblemDetailsFactory` service is available in `context.RequestServices`, even if you're not using controllers.

 ```csharp
 var problemDetailsFactory = context.RequestServices.GetRequiredService<ProblemDetailsFactory>();